PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

 ![plot of chunk unnamed-chunk-29](/images/unnamed-chunk-29-1.png)

-We can see that the highest peak is when the Daily variable has values near 30 and the Weekly variable has value 1 (it is a Monday).
+We can see that the highest peak is when the Daily variable has values near 30 (3 p.m.) and the Weekly variable has value 1 (it is a Monday).

 2D view, contour lines type of plot, can be visualized too.
 Just set argument `plot.type = "contour"`.